zalando/postgres-operator/docs/reference/operator_parameters.md

 * **min_instances**
-  operator will run at least the number of instances for any given Postgres cluster equal to the value of this parameter.
-When `-1` is specified, no limits are applied.
+  operator will run at least the number of instances for any given Postgres cluster equal to the value of this parameter, except for standby clusters which run with one pod if `numberOfInstances` is set to 1.
+When `-1` is specified for `min_instances`, no limits are applied.
 The default is `-1`.

 * **resync_period**
   period between consecutive sync requests.
 The default is `30m`.